Manbij Plain: Borders and description

 The average elevation of the plain is around 400 m.
 It gradually slopes up from east to west.
 The plain can be divided into northern and southern parts.
 The northern part extends from Nizip to Manbij.
 This part is surrounded by the Aintab plateau from north and west.
 It is traversed from west to east by the Nizip, Merzimen (Bozatlı), and Sajur rivers.
 It is inhabited by a Turkmen density in addition to Arabs and other ethnic minorities.
-The Turkmen call this plain Barak plain after the name of a Turkmen tribe.
+The Turkmen call this plain Barak plain after the name of a local Turkmen tribe.
 In Syria it is called the northern Manbij plain.

 The southern plain extends from Manbij to Maskanah.
 It is bounded from west by the Dhahab valley and Lake Jabboul.
 In the south it is joined by the arid steppe of the northern Syrian Desert.

 Irrigation based agriculture has been practiced in the plain since ancient times.
-Archeological remains from the paleolithic have been discovered in the Sajur valley.
+Archeological remains from the Paleolithic have been discovered in the Sajur valley.
 The ancient Zeugma on the Euphrates is found in the northern end of the plain.